SAP-samples/teched2022-AP260/README.md

 npx hardhat verify --network goerli <contract address>
 ```

-If this went well, refresh the tab in the web browser - you should be abke to see the read/write sections and you're now ready to interact with the live contract... almost!
+If this went well, refresh the tab in the web browser - you should be able to see the read/write sections and you're now ready to interact with the live contract... almost!

 By default, your browser is not able to send transaction to an ethereum (test) node.
-For this it to happen, we need to install the MetaMask wallet which in combination with a library called web3.js (it's used by etherscan.io on their web pages) is able to send our transactions to the network.
+For this to happen, we need to install the MetaMask wallet which in combination with a library called web3.js (it's used by etherscan.io on their web pages) is able to send our transactions to the network.

 DO THIS: Visit [metamask.io](https://metamask.io/) and click the download button.
 Follow the steps to install MetaMask as a browser plugin.
 Next, click the MetaMask plugin (top right in the browser and in the add-ons section) and choose "TODO restore from seed phrase".
 You will find the seed phrase/words in the same download as before.
 This will import the same account used in the deployment script into your MetaMask wallet in the browser.

 TODO images

+As we are using the Goerli test network, please now switch the network used for MetaMask via the top drop down box to the Goerli Test Network.
+For this, you need to enable the test networks by clicking the "Show/hide test networks".

 Once MetaMask is ready, reload the etherscan.io page with your smart contract.
 In the bottom tab, be sure to have switched to Contract (which now has the green verification check mark) and click on `Write Contract` to see the write functions of your smart contract.
 Next, click `Connect to Web3`.
 This will pop up the MetaMask plugin and will need to confirm the connection to this web page.